-Conversion rate represents how many customers complete a goal on your site, like create an account or make a purchase, out of the total number of customers who visit your site.
+Conversion rate represents how many customers complete a goal on your site, like creating an account or making a purchase, out of the total number of customers who visit your site.

 This is an important marketing metric to track because it gives insight into the overall success of your site, social media account and/or app.

 By improving your conversion, you can directly increase your sales, whether it’s a subscription or product purchase.

 CVR in Indicative

 Conversion Rate Optimization (CRO) refers to optimizing and calculating conversion rate and identifying goals.
 CRO includes identifying areas that can be changed, adding new features and enhancing current features.
 Improving your CRO can directly impact the success of your site, social media account and app.

 Customer Lifetime Value is the expected revenue and value a customer will bring to your organization over the course of their life.
 By looking at your customer lifetime value, you can gain insights into how valued your product is to customers.

 This is an important metric to track because it indicates whether marketing campaigns are efficiently demonstrating consistent value to your customers.
 If your customer lifetime value significantly drops, you can easily conclude that a given marketing campaign is not efficient and it may be time to turn to a retargeted content marketing strategy.

 A successful marketing campaign can be measured by the number of Marketing and Sales qualified leads that enter your conversion funnel.
 Marketing qualified leads are generally middle and bottom of the funnel leads that have demonstrated interest in your brand or product, but not yet fully qualified for sales.
 Sales qualified leads are potential customers that have shown clear buying-intent and are directed to sales teams for further qualification via BANT criteria, and possibly conversion.